 For people who have previously had the benefit of a good facelift, as the ageing changes slowly reappear, LIPOGEMS are used to regain the fuller youthful

-During the first few days, when swollen, some people may be understandably concerned that the fat injections have been overdone, but this concern settles as the swelling subsides rather quickly.
+During the first few days, when swollen, some people are understandably concerned that the fat injections have been overdone, but this concern settles as the swelling subsides rather quickly.
 With the controlled way the procedure is performed it is not possible to place too much fat and have too much of that fat survive in a first treatment.

 Examination of the pre-operative photographs can be helpful at this time.
 By comparing the final result to the `before’ appearance and not the `swollen’ appearance, the degree of improvement can be realistically appreciated.

 About a third of patients subsequently have more fat placed.
-As with fat injection in general, lipogems can be done incrementally and can be performed as early as three months after the original procedure or any time after that.
+As with fat injection in general, lipogems is done incrementally and this can be performed as early as three months after the original procedure or any time after that.
 The need to have more fat placed is a reflection of the biologic limit of what can be achieved at any one procedure when LIPOGEMS is performed.
 It does not mean that the original LIPOGEMS was not well done.

 The less mobile areas of the face, such as over the brow or jaw line tend to have more predictable results from fat injections.
 Whereas, highly mobile areas, especially the lips inherently have a greater need for secondary procedures.

 Although the result cannot be guaranteed, most people find that their original objectives have been met, which becomes more apparent when comparing their post-operative face to their ‘before’ photographs.
-As with all surgery, there is no magic wand, so it is important to have realistic but high expectations of the outcome and to discuss your objectives fully in your pre-operative consultation.
+As with all surgery, there is no magic wand, so it is important to have realistic, but high expectations of the outcome, and to discuss your objectives fully in your pre-operative consultation.

-The technique of placing the fat to augment the tissue is a crucial aspect of the technique.
+The technique of placing the fat is a crucial aspect of the technique.
 Specially designed fine needles are used to ‘weave’ droplets of the purified fat through the tissue where the augmentation is to be performed.
 The needle is inserted through tiny, scarless incisions on selected areas of the face and the fat droplets are meticulously placed at all levels and from different directions.
 The incorporated fat tends to take on the characteristic texture of the tissue being augmented.
 The multiple passes of the fine infiltration needle account for most of the swelling and possibly a degree of bruising of the treated areas.

 The only aftercare required, are measures to reduce swelling and to relieve discomfort, if present.
 Iced compresses applied to the treated areas for the remainder of the day minimise swelling and discomfort.
 As with any bruising, there may be minor discomfort, which is relieved by everyday analgesics, such as Panadol or Panadeine for the first few days.
 Most discomfort is experienced from bruising of the donor area!
 The level of discomfort varies according to the extent of bruising.
-For lip augmentation there is minimal to modest discomfort only, whereas even a full face treatment has only modest discomfort with LIPOGEMS.
+For lip augmentation there is minimal to modest discomfort only, whereas even a full-face treatment has only modest discomfort with LIPOGEMS.

-With the major advances in the facelifts I now perform, swelling and bruising from the lift is often minimal and most of it comes from the fat injections!
+With the major advances in the facelifts I now perform, swelling and bruising from the lift is usually minimal and most of it comes from the fat injections!
 When LIPOGEMS are used, the facelift swelling is reduced, due to the action of the stem cells.